Machine Relations

 • Generic best-practices roundups that could have been written by anyone

-• Ideas that are already well-documented in existing HBR content
+• Ideas already well-documented in existing HBR content

 • Pieces that come across as promotional for a product or service